wisakejjak/study/README.md

 I will try to place each tutorial project in C and C++.
 All these projects consist of search and sorting algorithms, which are the basis for other more complex projects.
 Also, these projects consist Data Structures.

-It's a great opportunity to learn Git, Markdown for readme and just help beginners learn C/C++.
+It's a great opportunity to learn Git, Make for build automation and  Markdown for readme and just help beginners learn C/C++.

 _Note: Use Table of content in Readme_

-Use make in ./ to make
+_Note: Use make in ./ to make_

 | make | Content |
 |:-----------|:-----|